SenorAgosto/wield/README.md

 Windows Platforms:

+- Need VS Concurrent libs.
 - Visual Leak Detector (VLD).
-Used on windows to detect memory leaks in unit tests)
+Used on windows to detect memory leaks in unit tests.

 ### Contributors

 Austin Gilbert <ceretullis@gmail.com>

+### Acknowledgements

+A warm "thank you" to [minorg](https://github.com/minorg) for his work in stage-based scheduling and the `yield` project (which appears to be no longer publically available).

 ### License